Skip to content

 Advanced Training Certification (ATC)

-As a qualification listed on your CV, NMIN ATC provides a competitive advantage by formally recognizing national-level network experience as well as training and experiential learning across a broad range of professional and interpersonal skills.
+As a qualification listed on one’s CV, NMIN ATC provides a competitive advantage by formally recognizing national-level network experience as well as training and experiential learning across a broad range of professional and interpersonal skills.

-There are currently three levels of NMIN ATC: Silver, Gold, and Platinum.
+When the program was active, there were three levels of NMIN ATC: Silver, Gold, and Platinum.

 1. ATC Level I: Silver (20 credits)